rht-labs/tech-exercise/docs/4-return-of-the-monitoring/1-enable-monitoring.md

     git push
     ```

-4. Once this change has been synchronized (you can check this in ArgoCD), Let's login to Grafana and view the predefined dashboards for `nordmart-review` API;
+4. Once this change has been synchronized (you can check this in ArgoCD), Let's login to Grafana and view the predefined dashboards for `stakater-nordmart-review` API;

     ![Forecastle-workload-Grafana](images/forecastle-workload-grafana.png)

     If you use `Log in with OpenShift` to login and display dashboards - you user will only have `view` role which is read-only.
 This is alright in most cases, but we want to be able to edit and admin the boards.

+  > In order to complete the next steps you will need the OpenShift CLI installed locally, credentials can be retrieved from the OpenShift UI

-5. The Dashboards should be showing some basic information and we can generate more data by firing some requests to the `nordmart-review` API.
+5. The Dashboards should be showing some basic information and we can generate more data by firing some requests to the `stakater-nordmart-review` API.
 In your IDE, run on your terminal:

     ```bash
     # Get the reviews for a specific Product (i.e. 329199)